 Click here to read more about Malwarebytes Anti-Malware for Mac and download the latest version.
-It works just as well as the Windows version, and it’s free!
+It works just as well as the Windows version, and tbe basic malware scan and removal tools are free!

 Bottom line: Mac users can no longer assume their computers are immune to viruses, spyware, adware and ransomware, because they are not.

 The frequency of malware attacks on both Macbooks and Mac desktop machines is growing by the day.
 That’s why it’s important that you take steps now to protect your Mac before disaster strikes.